wp-plugins/simple-brightcove-player-embed/readme.txt

 = I used a URL with a player, but it doesn't work =

 If the HTML at the URL does not have a standard Video Cloud player publishing code in its HTML, this won't work.
 That might be because the player at that URL uses a Flash-only embed, an iframe, or is created dynamically at runtime.

+= Can I browse my videos in Wordpress's editor? =

+No. This is intented as a quick and easy way to embed a player by it's URL rather than as a full integration that would allow management of Video Cloud content from within Wordpress.
+There are other plugins in the directory that attempt to do that.

 == Screenshots ==